Botanic Gardens MRT station: What is a Tree?

 What is a Tree? by Shirley Soh depicts the iconic Tembusu tree on the front lawn of Botanic Gardens through three art mediums – a photograph, a metal engraving and a sandblasted silhouette.
 Her first permanent public artwork, the piece is also accompanied by a series of quotes by poets, artists and nature lovers that are etched into the station's floor.
 Soh selected the Tembusu tree to represent her artwork on trees for Botanic Gardens station, as it was the most iconic feature of Singapore after which many places and buildings were named.
 The artist was also inspired by the book The Secret Life of Trees by Colin Tudge, which encouraged people to look inside trees instead of just their exteriors, given the importance of trees.

 Soh noted how different the tree appears from other perspectives, which inspired her to create three different art pieces.
-Soh also intended to draw the attention of commuters, making them feel familiarity with the artwork and having them consider whether it was the same as the Tembusu tree.
+She also intended to draw the attention of commuters, making them feel familiarity with the artwork and having them consider whether it was the same as the Tembusu tree.
 The barren form which exposed the Tembusu's trunking system was initially planned to be crafted out of rusted Corten steel to resemble the original colour of the tree.
 Due to safety concerns, the station contractor suggested using copper, which was burnt and brushed to achieve the desired colour.
 The sandblasted silhouette depicts the ecosystem that the tree supports, including the insects in the trunk and the birds on the branches.
 The photograph displayed at the DTL platform is accompanied by seeds and leaves collected at the Tembusu, with the flowers extended in surrealist style.
 The photograph references the colonial-era botanical illustrations while illustrating the "whole life of a tree".

 As many Singaporeans visit the Botanic Gardens, Soh sought public involvement by working with National Parks Board to gather thoughts about trees.
 The quotes that became part of the artwork also include local literature on trees, from Arthur Yap's poem Bayan Tree to Kuo Pao Kun's The Silly Young Girl and the Funny Old Tree.
 For the artwork, Dr Geh Mih – the Nature Society President – and the NUS students of Tembusu College provided their reflections on trees.
 A volunteer of the Gardens – Keith Hiller, with whom Soh formed a friendship during her visits to the Gardens – contributed two poems on the distinct nature of a tree.
 Soh took the idea to incorporate literature from her visits to train stations in India, where poetry was written on the walls of stations for waiting commuters to read.